nrstott/bogart/README.md

 ## Middleware
 Bogart comes with a variety of standard JSGI middleware appliances (not enabled by default).

+#### Serve Static Files
+The static example demonstrates using bogarts *Directory* middleware to serve an image.

+    > cd examples/static-server
+    > node app.js

+Visit the application in a web browser at [http://localhost:8080/](http://localhost:8080).
+You should see the image.

 #### ParseJson
 Parses the body of any request with an "application/json" content-type.
 The value of request body is reassigned with the parsed value.